 Transfer Credit

-The Ph.D. program in psychology requires the completion of a master’s thesis.
+Approval of a thesis or dissertation completed elsewhere: The PhD Program in Psychology requires the completion of a master’s thesis unless a student has completed a master's thesis at another institution.
 If a student has completed a master’s thesis or dissertation within the last six years at another institution, s/he may submit it for approval and satisfaction of the thesis requirement.
 A committee of three faculty members will review the document for content and rigor to determine whether it is similar to what is expected in our program.
-This committee shall include the student’s program director (clinical or experimental), the Director of Graduate Studies, and one other faculty member to be chosen by the first two.
+This committee shall include the student’s Area Director (Clinical or Experimental), the Director of Graduate Studies, and one other faculty member to be chosen by the first two.
 Students coming in from another field other than psychology may submit their thesis or dissertation (when applicable) for review; however, for approval, the content must be viewed as within the expected range of psychology theses or dissertations.
-If a student’s document is approved, the thesis requirement for the Ph.D. degree is satisfied.
+If a student’s document is approved, the thesis requirement for the PhD degree is satisfied.
 However, the student will not receive thesis credits and will not earn a master’s degree in psychology at UA.
+If a student's initial thesis document from another institution is not approved, or they have completed a master's (without a written thesis project) at another institution, the student will have to complete an additional research project similar to a thesis (via PY 698 rather than PY 599).
+The research project will have a three-member committee (Chair, Member, External Member) and a formal proposal meeting and defense meeting will occur for this thesis-like research project.
+This project does not require a committee formation in the student portal or approval of the Graduate School.
+There will be a vote as to whether this research project meets the standard similar to the UA Psychology thesis project.
+The final document will not be uploaded to ProQuest, it will be uploaded to the student's UA Box "Thesis-Like Project" folder.

 Comprehensive Exams